vijishmadhavan/PoPd/README.md

 Silhouettes and clip-arts are very common requirements in freelancing websites.
 This project helps to create unique images in the most easiest way.

+The highlighted edges in the images represents the actions in a better way.

 ## Image Samples

 ![Martial](https://github.com/vijishmadhavan/RotoMask/blob/master/Images/download%20(6)-side.png)